-The need to be Quantum Safe has been understood since the mid-1990s, but the risk posed by quantum technology was contingent on the development of large-scale quantum computers.
-That time is now arguably upon us and UK financial sector firms, the third parties that supply them, and regulators that oversee them need to develop comprehensive strategies to achieve "Quantum Safe".
+The need to be Quantum Safe has been understood since the mid-1990s, but the risk posed by quantum technology was contingent on the development of large-scale quantum computers; that time is now arguably upon us.
+UK financial sector firms, the third parties that supply them, and regulators that oversee them need to develop comprehensive plans to become "Quantum Safe".
 This transition cannot happen in isolation; all market participants must be actively supported in their efforts by complimentary cross-sectoral strategies (including exercising).
-UK Finance recommends that a new financial sector Quantum Safe task force - potentially under the auspices of the Cross-Market Operational Resilience Group - be established with this objective.
+UK Finance recommends that a new financial sector Quantum Safe Task Force be established with this objective.